rbi-mtm/ams/day3/README.md

 * `--seed`: seed for random number generator for initialization

+At the beginning of the training of a MACE model, the weights of the neural network and the message function are randomly initialized.
+Then, the network is fed with the trainig data to make predictions.
+These predictions are compared to the true values from the training data to calculate the loss ( according to a predefined loss function).
+Then the weights and message passing functions are updated according to the loss (backpropagation).
+This process is repeated until the loss converges to a small value or a maximum number of training iterations (epochs) is reached.

 ### Dataset
 Ethanol from [revised MD17](https://archive.materialscloud.org/records/pfffs-fff86) data set.
 Randomly select 300 structures, use 200 for training